-First, we will go over a few important terms.
-This is critical to gaining a solid understanding of our AI and being able to use the AI Manager.
+First, we'll go over a few important terms.
+This is critical to gaining a solid understanding of our AI and using the AI Manager.

 Domains are made up of Intents and can be considered the overall theme or subject for the area that could be covered.
 An example could be Shipping, as there are many different subcategories (Intents) that could fall within this Domain.

 Intents express what your users want to do, and they function like the sub-categories of your Domains.
 Intents can be, for example, shipping price, shipping location, shipping time, or shipping tracking.

 Example Sentences can be thought of as the ways users might express an Intent.
 For instance: "How much do I have to pay for shipping?", "Do you provide free freight?", "What will we be charged for getting the goods delivered?", and "Tell me about your shipping prices."

 How to prepare for using the AI Manager

 Before working in the AI Manager, it's important to have an overview of what you want to focus on.
 That's why conducting data analysis can be a valuable step, as you'll quickly get a sense of what topics and questions your users often bring up.

 In this section, we'll explore: